2023 Investment Portfolio Case Competition Judges

 Jonathan Shelon, CFAChief Operating Officer, KraneShares

-Jonathan Shelon is the Chief Operating Officer at KraneShares, a leading provider of China-focused investment strategies.
-Prior to Krane, he was the Chief Investment Officer of the Specialized Strategies Team at J.P.
+Jonathan has extensive experience in managing investment portfolios and diverse teams at leading asset management organizations.
+Prior to Krane, Jonathan was the Chief Investment Officer of the Specialized Strategies Team at J.P.
 Morgan, overseeing $40 billion in AUM.
-Jonathan was also a portfolio manager at Fidelity Investments where he was responsible for $150 billion in assets for over five million shareholders in Fidelity’s Freedom Fund target date strategies.
-Jonathan received a Bachelor of Business Administration degree in actuarial science from the Fox School of Business and Management at Temple University and is a Fellow of the Society of Actuaries and a CFA charter holder.
+Prior to joining J.P.
+Morgan, Jonathan was a portfolio manager at Fidelity Investments where he was responsible for $150 billion in assets for over five million shareholders in Fidelity’s target date strategies, the Freedom Funds.
+Before Fidelity, Jonathan was a quantitative consultant in the Capital Markets Research Group of Callan Associates where he developed strategic investment plans for institutional clients.